annelo-msft/gists/lro/readme.md

 - Expose linked operations (e.g. Cancel) on operation type
 - Protocol method return type enables adding convenience method overload without breaking changes

 ## System.ClientModel types

-To account for variation in operation implementations across third-party cloud services, System.ClientModel will provide minimal base types that expose only APIs to indicate whether an operation has completed, to enable rehydration, and a `Wait` method that returns when a polling LRO should stop polling, or an LRO update stream ends.
+To account for variation in operation implementations across third-party cloud services, System.ClientModel provides minimal base types that expose only APIs to indicate whether an operation has completed, to enable rehydration, and a `Wait` method that returns when a polling LRO should stop polling, or an LRO update stream ends.
 Client libraries will add public operation-specific types derived from `OperationResult` to add APIs to address other requirements.

 ### SCM OperationResult API